3141bishwa/CQA-CNN/README.md

 The pre-initialized word2vec embeddings have to be downloaded from [here](https://drive.google.com/folderview?id=0B-yipfgecoSBfkZlY2FFWEpDR3M4Qkw5U055MWJrenE5MTBFVXlpRnd0QjZaMDQxejh1cWs&usp=sharing).

-For computing the similarity score, we use the [GoogleNews word2vec model](https://drive.google.com/file/d/0BzMkWccldefraXpFcW05cWd5Skk/view?usp=sharing) since this model has been more thoroughly trained and hence can find similarities more concretly.
+For computing the similarity score, we use the [GoogleNews word2vec model](https://drive.google.com/file/d/0BzMkWccldefraXpFcW05cWd5Skk/view?usp=sharing) since this model has been more thoroughly trained and hence can find similarities more accurately.

 # BUILD
 First download the dataset into your root folder directory.
-To split the XML file into separate train/test/dev file and to load data from these files run:
+To split the XML file of a specific category into separate train/test/dev file and to load data from these files run:

 `$ sh run_build_datasets.sh FOLDERNAME/FILENAME`

 where FOLDERNAME is the folder name of the recently downloaded XML files and FILENAME is the filename of the specific XML file that you want to run your CNN on.

-The script creates a folder named after your filename and adds a TRAIN/ folder inside it, which contains all your data for the ConvNet.
+The script creates a folder named after your filename and adds a TRAIN/ folder inside it, which contains all your data for the CNN.

 To train the model for a specific category, run